 - High school students will be recognized in 12th grade for perfect attendance from grade 9-12.

 - “Best in Class” – High School senior(s) with the best attendance from K-12.

 The District Attendance Committee is comprised of teachers, administrators, parents, students, and support professionals from Broward County Public Schools.
-The committee has developed criteria for this district-wide attendance recognition event.
-The committee recognizes the highest level of commitment by students and parents for each grade level from over 200 public schools within Broward County.
+The committee has developed criteria for this District-wide attendance recognition event.
+The committee recognizes the highest level of commitment by students and parents for each school level from over 200 public schools within Broward County.
 The committee encourages school-based incentives for improved attendance and outstanding attendance.

 Criteria for Student Recognition at “Evening Among the Stars”

 - Students are continuously enrolled in Broward County Public Schools from K-12 in a non-charter school.